 We recognize related interest and penalties as a component of Provision (benefit) for income taxes.
-Total interest and penalties recognized as part of income tax provision were benefits of \$1 million in each of 2021 and 2020, and expenses of \$1 million for 2019.
-Approximately \$4 million of interest and penalties primarily relating to uncertain tax positions have been accrued as of both December 31, 2021 and 2020.
+Total interest and penalties recognized as part of income tax provision were benefits of \$3 million in 2022 and \$1 million in each of 2021 and 2020.
+There are no interest or penalties relating to uncertain tax positions accrued as of December 31, 2022 and \$4 million of interest was accrued as of December 31, 2021.

-Consolidated U.S. Federal income tax returns are open to Internal Revenue Service (IRS) examination for years after 2010, excluding 2015 through 2017, for which the statutes have expired.
-As of December 31, 2021, examinations of tax returns for 2011 through 2013 are currently in appeals, 2014 is being surveyed, and 2018 is currently under examination.
-The statute for 2018 is extended to September 30, 2023.
-We do not expect material changes in our financial position resulting from these examinations.
+Consolidated U.S. Federal income tax returns are open to IRS examination for years after 2017.
+As of December 31, 2022, examination of 2018 is currently in process, with the statute extended to September 30, 2023.
+We do not expect material changes in our financial position resulting from this examination.
 The statute of limitations for most states expires one year after expiration of the IRS statute.
-Generally, tax returns for our previously owned Canadian entities are closed.
-Tax years 2013 and 2014 were under income tax examination, but in September of 2021 we received "no change" letters for both years.